Kadika38/ML/Early4/planning.md

+Todo:
+    - Model.java
+    - Dataset.java
+    - DatasetBuilder.java
+    - Modeler.java

 Minimum Viable Product (MVP):

 Model.java
     - weights and bias
     - public getter/setter methods for weight/bias reading and manipulation

-ML.java (better name TBD)
-    - has a Model
+Modeler.java
     - manages hyperparameters
     - performs 'the math' via injection of a Dataset
+    - creates a Model using the Dataset

 Dataset.java
     - an array of data